-Blockchain (see what this spans below) is a rapidly growing field and continues to broaden with time.
-Here are some areas for consideration with thinking of Blockchain:
+Therefore, Blockchain (see what this spans below) is a rapidly growing field and continues to broaden with time.
+Here are some areas for consideration when thinking of Blockchain:

-1. While many looking to enterprise Blockchain applications avoid/ignore/sideline the whole aspect of financial transactions, the advice is not to do this.
-Given the importance of cryptocurrencies; the emergence of Decentralized Finance (DeFi) including stablecoins; and the growing interest of central banks in sovereign digital currencies - this is an important area of disruptive transformation, growth and emerging opportunity.
+1. While many looking to enterprise Blockchain applications have avoided the whole aspect of financial transactions, experience shows that this is highly limiting.
+The importance of cryptocurrencies; the emergence of Decentralized Finance (DeFi) including stablecoins; and the growing interest of central banks in sovereign digital currencies - this is an important area of disruptive transformation, growth and emerging opportunity.

 Irrespective of what your background (tech/non-tech) and industry focus is, start with learning about Blockchain, cryptocurrencies and tokens.
 There are many options for online and in-class courses from free ones to professional grade courses.
 If you really want to start quickly, pay for the premium business professional focused courses.
 Based on a review of some of the globally top ranked Blockchain certification courses you can determine for yourself which one suits you better.

 Then, you can start to specialize in the industry you are in, for instance, if you practice securities law, understand the implications and legal precedence being applied.
 Learn about Blockchain and its applications from a broad perspective.
 You can do this on - perhaps focusing more on the crypto, digital assets, and financial transactions side of things as these will be important.
 Also, smart contracts are an important consideration here.
 Depending on where you want to focus, a better understanding of Ethereum and its smart contract environment and some of the popular tokens and emerging NFTs would be important to learn